MonaTem/Exploration-tree-for-what-happens-when-I-type-google/CONTRIBUTING.md

 # Some rules

-- A node must have between 2 and 5 children
+- In accordance with the goal of vulgarization, a node should have between 2 and 5 children.
+If you have more, it's probably a good idea to factorize children into a broader description, easier to understand, and make it a node for more precise children.

+- use github flavored markdown (GFM)

 - links should be relatives